felipemaiapolo/infoselect/README.md

 <a name="1"></a>
 ## 1\.
 Introduction

 In this package we implement the ideas proposed by [1, 2] in order to make variable/feature selection prior to regression and classification tasks using Gaussian Mixture Models (GMMs) to estimate the Mutual Information between labels and features.
-This is an efficient and well-performing alternative and was used in a recent work [3] by one of us.
+This is an efficient and well-performing alternative and was used in a recent work [3] by one of us:

-If you use our package in your research, you can cite our work as follows:

     @article{maia2022effective,
       title={Effective sample size, dimensionality, and generalization in covariate shift adaptation},